BlackRock's Vision of Tokenized Future

 For those drawn to other asset classes, choices are growing.
 Companies like Hashnote concentrate on tokenized financial instruments; platforms like Backed Finance provide tokenized stocks.
 The secret is performing extensive study and knowing exactly what rights and protections your tokens grant.

 Real estate tokenization gives another intriguing option.
 Operating under Wyoming's 2021 legislation (W.S.
 SF0038), Binaryx is one platform making this easily available.
 We create a dedicated Wyoming LLC for each property, which then issues blockchain tokens.
 When you buy these tokens, you become a co-owner of the LLC that owns the property, with your ownership rights protected by state law.
+To compare the on-chain model side by side with the conventional one, read our tokenized vs. traditional real estate breakdown, or see how this fits into a wider hands-off allocation in our passive income real estate guide.

 Want to dive deeper?
 Check out these resources: